delapuente/strongforce-legacy/README.md

 * Have a clear and documented rationale for your changes.
 * Package these up in a pull request.

-In addition, take a look at the wiki pages for settting up the development environment, passing tests and so on.
+In addition, take a look at the wiki pages for settting up the development environment, passing tests, running grunt and so on.

 ## License